hachibeeDI/Sphinx-hachibee-theme/README.md

 ```

-## How to tweak the style?
+## How to tweak the style

-If you dont like some styles(eg: font-size, font-family), You can add your own stylesheets.
+If you don't like some styles(eg: font-size, font-family), You can add your own stylesheets.

-First, you should add function `setup` in your local `conf.py`.
+First, you should add function `setup` is in your local `conf.py`.

 ```python
 # conf.py